Moving from Phoenix to Maricopa

 Maricopa is still developing

 The development in Maricopa has been happening at a rapid speed.
 In the past few years we have built many retail establishments, Copper Sky Recreational Complex, The Ultrastar Multitainment Center (movies, laser tag, games, bowling, and restaurants), a new campus for Central Arizona College, and much more!
-Upcoming developments are making an overpass to bypass the Amtrak train, a Denny’s, and a public road that will travel behind the Sierra Estrella mountains right into Phoenix!
+New businesses and attractions are being added each year!
+Can you say water park soon??! 🙂

 Many people who live in Maricopa do work in the Phoenix area.
 The commute to Chandler would only be 20 minutes and into Phoenix may take 45 minutes to an hour depending on traffic.
 On some days you can see the wild horses off of SR 347 on your way.
 If you work in a town such as Glendale which is north of Phoenix, it may be a tough commute.
 But that’s a matter of opinion, right?